Online Competitive Influence Maximization: OCIM Formulation

 \subsection{Competitive Independent Cascade Model}

-We consider a Competitive Independent Cascade (CIC) model, which is an extension of the classical Independent Cascade (IC) model to multi-item influence diffusion.
+We consider a Competitive Independent Cascade (CIC) model, which is an extension of the classical IC model to multi-item influence diffusion.
 A network is modeled as a directed graph $G = (V, E)$ with $n = |V|$ nodes and $m = |E|$ edges.
 Every edge $(u,v) \in E$ is associated with a probability $p(u,v)$.
-There are two types of items, $A$ and $B$, trying to propagate in $G$ from their own seed sets $S_A$ and $S_B$.
+There are two items, $A$ and $B$, trying to propagate in $G$ from their own seed sets $S_A$ and $S_B$.
 The influence propagation runs as follows: nodes in $S_A$ (resp. $S_B$) are activated by $A$ (resp. $B$) at step $0$; at each step $s\ge 1$, a node $u$ activated by $A$ (resp. $B$) in step $s-1$ tries to activate each of its inactive out-neighbors $v$ to be $A$ (resp. $B$) with an independent probability $p(u,v)$ that is the same for $A$ and $B$ (i.e., we consider a homogeneous CIC model).
-The homogeneity assumption is reasonable since typically $A$ and $B$ are two items of the same category (thus competing) so they are likely to have similar propagation characteristics.
+The homogeneity assumption is reasonable since typically $A$ and $B$ are two items of the same category (thus competing), so they are likely to have similar propagation characteristics.

 If two in-neighbors of $v$ activated by $A$ and $B$ respectively both successfully activate $v$ at step $s$, then a tie-breaking rule is applied at $v$ to determine the final adoption.
-In this paper, we consider two dominance tie-breaking rules: $A>B$, which means $v$ will always adopt $A$ in a competition, and $B>A$, which means $v$ will always adopt $B$ in a competition.
+In this paper, we consider two types of tie-breaking rules: dominance~\citep{budak2011limiting} and proportional~\citep{chen2011influence} tie-breaking rules.
+Dominance tie-breaking with $A>B$ (resp. $B>A$) means $v$ will always adopt $A$ (resp. $B$) in a competition.
+Proportional tie-breaking means that if there are $n_A$ in-neighbors activated by $A$ and $n_B$ in-neighbors activated by $B$ trying to activate $v$ at the same step, the probability that $v$ adopts $A$ (resp. $B$) is $\frac{n_A}{n_A+n_B}$ (resp. $\frac{n_B}{n_A+n_B}$).
 The same tie-breaking rule also applies to the case when a node $u$ is selected both as an $A$-seed and a $B$-seed.
-The dominance tie-breaking rule reflects scenarios such as a novel technology dominating the old technology, or negative information dominating positive information, which is reasonable in practice.
 The process stops when no nodes activated at a step $s$ have inactive out-neighbors.